shaunsmith/functionslab/3-1-SetupEnv.md

 ## Start Docker

 Note: If you are using our labs virtual machine (given by your labs instructor) docker is already running.
+You can skip this step.

 1. If you haven't already, start Docker.
 Follow the steps for your OS.